diem/website/docs/wallet-app/try-wallet-admin.md

 ## Liquidity management page

 This page simulates management of the wallet debt for its liquidity provider.
 The wallet continuously sells and buys funds from the liquidity provider.
-While the Libra funds are immediately transferred, the corresponding fiat amount is accumulated and settled manually.
+While the test Libra Coins are immediately transferred, the corresponding fiat amount is accumulated and settled manually.
 In real-world scenarios the settlement usually involves some kind of wire transfer.
 Here, for demonstration purposes, clicking “Settle” marks the debt as settled immediately.

 ## Reference